Blockdaemon/agave-snapshot-gossip-client/README.md

 2. Create a `config.toml` file (optional, see [example-config.toml](example-config.toml))

 - The only **required** setting is the `storage_path` to the snapshot location.
-Testnet is the default network.
-- To use a different network, change `entrypoints` and `expected_genesis_hash` to the correct values for that network.
+- To use a different network, simply set the `network` field to "devnet", "testnet", or "mainnet".
+The correct entrypoints and expected genesis hash will be automatically configured.
+- For advanced users, you can still manually configure `entrypoints` and `expected_genesis_hash` if needed.

 3. Run the client:
    ```bash